micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 <br>

-## Provide examples of user-defined reusable modules implemented in Node.js (learnynode - 6)
+## User-defined reusable modules implemented in Node.js (learnynode - 6)

 This small project requires `mymodule.js` in order to print a list of files with a specific extension in a give folder.
+The interesting part here is `module.exports`

 ```javascript
 // ### make-it-modular.js ###